-Nonetheless, as technology advances, there will probably be more attempts at segmentation based on genetics.
+Nonetheless, as technology advances, segmentation based on genetics will be attempted.
 While many view it as discriminatory, others will argue, and rightly so, that to not allow it would force others to subsidize the premiums of others.
 Since insurance rates are determined by the death rate of the insured, including people with a higher death rate at the same premium would make the premium higher for all.
-As with the different rates for sex and smoking status, companies will offer those who are willing to show their good genetic profiles better rates, which, in turn, will cause adverse selection for the other companies not using genetics, which, in turn, will force companies either to raise their premiums for all or to start using genetic profiles as well.
+As with the different rates for sex and smoking status, companies will offer better rates to those willing to show their good genetic profiles, which, in turn, will cause adverse selection for the other companies not using genetics, forcing them either to raise their premiums for all or to start using genetic profiles as well.

 Level-Premium, Legal Reserve, Net Amount at Risk

 The level-premium method is used to determine premium prices for lifetime protection by charging a single premium rate while the policy is in force.
 The life insurance policy provides protection to age 100.
 If the insured survives to 100, then the face value of the policy will be paid to the owner of the policy.

-To be able to charge a level premium for the life of the policy, the premium must be higher in the early years of the policy than is needed to cover the mortality charge.
-The excess money is segregated into a fund and invested to cover the mortality charge in later years when the premium will be less than that needed to cover death claims.
+To be able to charge a level premium for the life of the policy, the premium must be higher in the early years of the policy than needed to cover the mortality charge.
+The excess money is segregated into a fund and invested to cover the mortality charge in later years when the premium will be less than needed to cover death claims.

 The method of investing and accumulating the fund is regulated by state law; therefore, it is called a legal reserve.
-The states require a minimum amount of legal reserves to maintain the insurance company's solvency, so that it can pay claims and benefits, and is generally commensurate with its contractual liabilities of the policies that it has written.
+States require minimum legal reserves to maintain the insurance company's solvency, so that it can pay claims and benefits, so reserves are commensurate with its contractual liabilities of its written policies.
 The legal reserve covers all policies that an insurance company writes, and is equal to the present value of future death claims minus the present value of future premiums.